zubieta/mpv/DOCS/man/input.rst

 ``volume`` (RW)
     Current volume (see ``--volume`` for details).

+    See also ``user-volume``, in particular if you are interested in pre- mpv 0.18.1 behavior.

 ``volume-max`` (RW)
     Current maximum value the volume property can be set to.
 (Equivalent to the ``--volume-max`` option.)